eclipse-iceoryx/iceoryx2/integrations/ros2/workspace/src/demo_nodes/README.md

 ### Static mapping + passthrough translator

-Both directions run the tunnel on the example's mapping file, which pairs the service `Chatter` with the topic `/chatter` and doubles as the wire-side discovery allowlist.
+Both directions run the gateway on the example's mapping file, which pairs the service `Chatter` with the topic `/chatter` and doubles as the wire-side discovery allowlist.